souhaila30/Software_Spring18/README.md

 This class is awesome!
 type ':w'- write file
 type ':q' - quit
-or combine with ':wq
+or combine with ':wq'
-:qw
+git commit message "This commit will _______" use action verb short one liner
-:qw
+*include some git command to reference later